 This post may contain affiliate or referral links.
 Read more about this in our disclosure policy.

 Have you ever wondered what people ate during the Great Depression?
 Well, I can tell you that it isn’t what we enjoy today.
 Just because they ate it during this time period, it doesn’t mean you can’t enjoy these Great Depression recipes today!
 But trust me there are a few others you might want to skip!
+See all of our cheap dinner ideas as well.

 88 Great Depression Recipes